moderndatacompany/dataos.info/docs/resources/stacks/scanner.md

 # Scanner
-The Scanner stack in DataOS is a Python-based framework designed for developers to extract metadata from external source systems (such as RDBMS, Data Warehouses, Messaging services, etc.) and the components/services within the DataOS environment.
+The Scanner stack in DataOS is a Python-based framework designed for developers to extract metadata from external source systems (such as RDBMS, Data Warehouses, Messaging services, Dashboards, etc.) and the components/services within the DataOS environment.

 With the DataOS Scanner stack, you can extract both general information about datasets/tables, such as their names, owners, and tags, as well as more detailed metadata like table schemas, column names, and descriptions.
+It can also connect with Dashboard and Messaging services to get the related metadata.
+For example, in the case of dashboards, it extracts information about the dashboard, dashboard Elements, and associated data sources.

 Additionally, the Scanner stack can help you retrieve metadata related to data quality and profiling, query usage, pipelines (workflows), and user information associated with your data assets.

 ## How Does Scanner Stack Work?